LafeLabs/thing/README.md

 [![](iconsymbols/fork.svg)](list.html)

 Enter the name of the new page you want to create and click through the links to get to a new page one level down from this one.
 Repeat this in the "new map" field to make a new map, which is a stack of images, symbols, words and links in a general web page layout.
+Each Geometron page has a scroll and a map, as well as an inventory.
+The "main" page can be either a scroll or map.
+To see the map, click on its symbol, and to edit it click the edit icon from the map screen.
+The default map shows what the symbols mean that are used for editing.
+To see the current map value go to [data/currentmap.txt](data/currentmap.txt).
+Also, this JSON file can be edited directly using editor.php(see link below).
+Inventory is used to track inventory at a given factory or page.

 To replicate this to a new web server copy the code [here (php/replicator.txt)](php/replicator.txt) into a file called replicator.php on the new server, then point a browser to [your new web site domain]/replicator.php to run the replicator.